shehan807/shehan807.github.io/_news/announcement_1.md

 related_posts: false
 ---

 I am excited to share my presentation at the 2024 IEPC in Toulouse, France was selected as the Best Paper of the Electrostatic Thrusters Session.
-The conference proceeding was invited for publication in a special issue of the (Journal of Electric Propulsion)[https://link.springer.com/journal/44205], which we hope to share soon!
+The conference proceeding was invited for publication in a special issue of the [Journal of Electric Propulsion](https://link.springer.com/journal/44205), which we hope to share soon!